bhavya9810/ReactJS/README.md

 - JSX converts into React.createElement() (Babel transpiles JSX into React.createElement)
 - then it converts into React Elements (objects).
 - then using root.render method it converts in html elements.

+#React Component

+- React has 2 types of component
+  -Class based component(old way to create component) -Functional component(new way to creating component)

+- Functional component is just a javascript function
+-